openenergysolutions/openfmb.docs/docs/protobuf-exporter/quick-guide.md

     ![image](https://user-images.githubusercontent.com/43071770/154148027-246620b8-41bf-4499-b391-5d57dfb972e1.png)

+    By default, all the modules are checked.
+Uncheck the modules that you do not want to be generated.

 4. Click on Export Protobuf button to start exporting

 5. When the generation process completes with no errors, the “Save Protobuf” button will be enabled.
 Clicking the “Save Protobuf” button will bring up a “Browse For Folder” window to allow the user to browse to the directory where the Protobuf files will be saved.
 When the save process completes, the right pane will display the Protobuf files saved with their absolute paths and the message “Save complete…”